New Bathroom Cost

 Additional Bathroom Renovation Costs

-Additional Bathroom Object Average Cost
+Additional Bathroom Product Average Cost

-Underfloor heating – electric heat mats £60 – £70 per m²
+Underfloor Heating – Electric heat mats £60 – £70 per m²

-Underfloor heating – wet underfloor heating £2,000+ for entire bathroom
+Underfloor Heating – Wet underfloor heating £2,000+ for entire bathroom

 Radiator – Double flat white panelled horizontal £175 – £220

-Radiator – traditional, cast iron, dual column, anthracite £210 – £300
+Radiator – Traditional, cast iron, dual column, anthracite £210 – £300

-Bathroom cabinet – white vanity cabinet with two drawers and three cupboards £120 – £200
+Bathroom Cabinet – White vanity cabinet with two drawers and three cupboards £120 – £200

-Bathroom cabinet – high gloss, white vanity unit with soft close drawers £250 – £300
+Bathroom Cabinet – High gloss, white vanity unit with soft close drawers £250 – £300

-Bathroom cabinet – Designer, floor standing, slate matte grey, triple door, handle-less unit £650 – £750
+Bathroom Cabinet – Designer, floor standing, slate matte grey, triple door £650 – £750

-Extractor fan – silent extraction system on a timer to remove humidity on a timer £38 – £50
+Extractor Fan – Silent extraction system £38 – £50

-Waterproof TV – 19 inch £300 – £350
+Waterproof TV – 19-inch £300 – £350

-Waterproof TV – 32 inch, Smart TV, mirror and LED-lit £1,000 – £1,500
+Waterproof TV – 32-inch, Smart TV, mirror and LED-lit £1,000 – £1,500

-New boiler system - Gas combi boiler with comfort+ and remote controller system £900 – £1,500
+New Boiler System — Gas combi boiler with comfort+ and remote controller system £900 – £1,500

-New boiler system – Electromax combined flow boiler £2,000 – £2,500
+New Boiler System – Electromax combined flow boiler £2,000 – £2,500

 Want a custom price?